maxpetul/C3X/README.txt

  - AI routine for "pop units" that may appear in mods
  - Can limit the number of escorts the AI assigns to its naval transports and carriers
  - ** Adjustable AI worker requirement
-Bugs fixed:
+ - ** Option to stop AI from escorting units without the "requires escort" flag Bugs fixed:
  - AI pathfinding collides with invisible units (called the "submarine bug")
  - Science age beakers not actually awarded